vu-sa/vusa.lt/readme.md

 #### Laravel Sail, i.e. Docker (Recommended!)

 The easiest method to develop.
-You have to be able to run Docker on your machine.
+You have to be able to run Docker and PHP (temporarily) on your machine.

 **Steps:**

 1. Clone the repository
+2. Download composer, run `composer update`
-2. After pulling the repository, run ./vendor/bin/sail up -d
+3. After updating the repository, run `./vendor/bin/sail up -d`
-3. Other setup steps:
+4. Other setup steps:
-   1.
+   1. Copy `.env.example` and rename it to `.env`

 More instructions on [Laravel Sail](https://laravel.com/docs/9.x/sail)